Apectospermum subtenue

 Apectospermum subtenue is a species of small shrub in the family Myrtaceae and is endemic to Western Australia.
 It has thick, elliptical, concave leaves, white or pink flowers and fruit that falls from the plant when mature.
 It occurs to the south of Kalgoorlie.

 Description

 Apectospermum subtenue is a shrub that typically grows to a height of 1–1.5 mm.
 It has thin, rough bark and thin young stems that are silky hairy at first, soon glabrous.
 The leaves are thick, concave, elliptical 3–4 mm long and 1–1.5 mm wide, tapering to a thin petiole.
 The flowers are white or pink, up to 12 mm wide and are borne singly or in pairs on the ends of long, thin side branches.
-The floral cup is dark-coloured and hairy, about 3 mm long, tapering tp a short pedicel.
+The floral cup is dark-coloured and hairy, about 3 mm long, tapering to a short pedicel.
 The sepals are broadly egg-shaped, about 2 mm long, the petals about 4 mm long and the stamens about 1 mm long.
 Flowering mainly occurs from August to October.